hutchid6/HCIFinalCode/README.md

 This script controls the Main Camera which you see the world through.
 Every frame it will update the camera's position to be the player's position using a smoothing technique.
 This script is simply attached to the Main Camera game object itself and only controls the Main Camera.
 It does get a reference to the player's Transform Component through the inspector though. <br />

 ## DialogueManager
+The dialogue manager is the script which controls the dialogue trees and displays dialogue in the actual game.
+It uses the Node class to add to its node array and store content that needs to be displayed.
+The dialogue manager is also referenced by other scripts like the PlayerController in order to see if dialogue is currently playing or not.
+There is a lot of work done in the inspector for this script, because it basically has a framework for adding all of our dialogue in the game.
+To see the information in the inspector, navigate to the Dialogue game object in the hierarchy, then find its child DialogueManager.
+That game object has this DialogueManager script attached as a component.

+## Node
+This is the class which DialogueManager uses to store all the information required for each piece of dialogue.
+It includes what text to display, the correct audio clip to play, which nodes it connects to, etc. There are many instances of this class in an array in the DialogueManager.

+## PlayerController
+This script handles all of the player movement and animations.
+It also handles one of the largest accessibility features in our game, the pathfinding with directional audio.
+This script constantly calculates the path to the current objective and will display the arrow and its directional audio according to these calculations.
+Handling movement and animations is done in the HandleMovement() function.
+This script is attached to the Player game object and references the DialogueManager to see if it is running or not, and a bunch of different sound objects.
+We are using a library/package for the A* pathfinding algorithm itself and you can see its use from the Seeker class.

+## Door
+This is a simple script that we reuse throughout the game in order to change scenes when a player walks into a certain area.
+It uses a trigger collider attached to the same game object as this script.

+## PlayDialogueOnStart
+This is another simple script that will ask the DialogueManager to start a certain dialogue node as soon as the scene finishes loading (when a scene starts).
+We reuse this in every scene where dialogue is the first thing you see.
+The node that is desired to be started for each instance is determined in the inspector.
+See the game object PlayDialogueOnStart in the Hierarchy for examples.

+## Interactable
+This is a script similar to PlayDialogueOnStart except it handles playing the correct dialogue when the player walks up to a character in the game and is prompted to start a dialogue.
+This handles the dialogue prompt which is controlled using another trigger.
+It also allows you to assign which dialogue should be started using the inspector like PlayDialogueOnStart.
+We reuse this script for every NPC in the game.
+To find it click on any NPC character and find its child named Interactable.

+## HelpMenuManager
+This script controls the help menu that pops up when the user presses H. It Connects with a few game objects such as the Help Menu itself and the Help Menu Sound that needs to be played to read out the text of the menu.

+## MainMenuManager
+This is the script that controls the main menu in the very first scene of the game (the title screen).
+It has the coroutine for the blinking text, activates the audio for this scene, and allows the user to press enter to start the game.

+## PressEscToClose
+This final script is very simple and allows the player to close the application when the The End game object is showing.
+It is connected to this game object so is only active when that game object is active.
+It should also be noted that pressing escape to exit will only work when playing a built version of the game, and will not work while playing the game in the Unity Editor because it is not an application.